-The Katya peasant top is a fun summer top you will want to make for your dolls.
+The Katya peasant top, by Genniewren Designs, is a fun summer top you will want to make for your dolls.

 The traditionally styled peasant top has been given a twist with a center smocked or embellished front panel.

 The design offers four sleeve options to choose from: an elasticated puffed sleeve, a bell sleeve, two of straight sleeve finished with ruffles and a sleeve that’s pleated at the bottom to reduce the fullness.

 The front panel can be embellished in several ways including machine gathering and hand or machine embroidery, traditional geometric smocking, picture smocking, or by sewing on toning or contrasting ribbon to hold the gathers in place.

 You could also use different fabrics for the sleeves and center panel to add a modern Euro Style look to your peasant top, or used purchased pre-ruffled trim for the hem and sleeve edges.